umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Creating-A-Custom-Grid-Editor/index.md

 ## Limitations and best practices

 Currently there are some functionality and components that does not work well in the preview pane.
-This is mostly integrations with the backoffice like pickers and the Rich Text Editor.
+This includes integrations with the backoffice like pickers and the Rich Text Editor.
 They do however still work when inserted on a page.

 To make your custom editors less likely to break with future updates, do not use any of the backoffice javascript directly.
 Always use the [headless backoffice bridge](https://github.com/umbraco/Umbraco.Headless.Backoffice.Bridge).